Configuring the Integrations Component and Plugin

 Configuring the Integrations Component

-The Integrations Component is a complete drop-in UI that simplifies connecting, mapping, and orchestrating Integration Packs configured within Boomi.
-This full-featured component is intended for consumers or citizen integrators to use within custom SaaS applications.
-The following images highlight the different capabilities of this component.
+The Integrations Component is a complete user interface that you can embed in your application.
+It simplifies the process of connecting, mapping, and orchestrating Integration Packs that you configure in Boomi.
+This component enables end users and citizen integrators to manage integrations directly within your custom SaaS application.
+The following images show the key capabilities of this component.

 The Integrations home page displays different integration cards